-Fiscal Stewardship Performance Measures and Objectives Actual 2016 Estimate 2017 Target 2018 Objective: Reporting & Transparency Collection System Agent (CSA) Compliance e: Payment Compliance: The percent of all payments made to depots within the industry standard 99% 99% 100% Collection Compliance: The number of reported loads not picked up from depots within the industry standard 40 13 12 Operating Compliance: The inspection score based on agreed performance standards (Calgary/Edmonton) 91% (Calgary) 90% (Edmonton) 93% 92% 95% 95%
+Fiscal Stewardship Performance Measures and Objectives Actual 2017 Estimate 2018 Target 2019 Objective: Reporting & Transparency Collection System Agent (CSA) Compliance e: Payment Compliance: The percent of all payments made to depots within the industry standard 99% 99% 100% Collection Compliance: The number of reported loads not picked up from depots within the industry standard 12 26 12 Operating Compliance: The inspection score based on agreed performance standards (Calgary/Edmonton) 91% (Calgary) 93% (Edmonton) 81% (Calgary) 85% (Edmonton) 86% (Calgary) 89% (Edmonton)

 CSA Compliance: The depot is required by the Regulation to refund the deposit value of the container when presented to them by the public.
 The CSA is required by the Regulation to operate according to standards set by the industry with regard to collection from and payment to depots.
 The standard set by the industry for payment is nine days.
-The CSA has continued to improve their performance in recent years, now actually achieving 99.98% in payment compliance, with only four late payments on more than 30,000 loads.
+The CSA has continued to improve their performance in recent years, achieving 99.98% in payment compliance, with only four late payments on more than 30,000 loads in 2017.
+In 2018, the struggles experienced with the implementation of new software (a program called "NAV") resulted in 101 late payments out of nearly 20,000 loads, a 99.5% rate of compliance.
+The 2019 target expects the issues related to NAV and payments to be resolved and aims for perfect Payment Compliance.
 The standard set by the industry for collection is determined based on the volume of the depot, the scheduling of appointments and adherence to that schedule of the carriers who act on behalf of the CSA.
-Through improving Collection Compliance methodology and tools for collection of that information, the 2016 Actual for Collection Compliance would have been 27, not 40.
-As of November 2017, the Actual KPI is 11.
-We estimated a final Collection Compliance score of 13.
-This represents a 51% improvement in Collection Compliance as compared to the previous year.
+The number of reported loads not picked up from depots has increased since 2017 due to the CSA's issues with NAV.
+The actual as of September 2018 is 20 loads not picked up, and we estimate 26 loads to not be picked up by the end of 2018.
+The target set for 2019 expects that the Collection Compliance will return to average numbers in operationalizing NAV for a second year.